skiadas/SoftwareDevelopmentPracticumCourse/activities/activity2-4refactoringPrimesGeneratorPart1.md

     a.
 Select `colsPerPage`.
     #. **Refactor This** (`<ctrl+alt+shift>-T`) and extract it as a parameter.
     #.
+Hit Enter to keep the parameter name the same as the variable name.
+    #.
 Repeat the two steps above to extract `rowsPerPage` as a parameter.
     #.
 Select the `printNumbers` method call.
     #.
 Open the **Refactor This** (`<ctrl+alt+shift>-T`) menu.